-This booklet acquaints you with the school and with its programs and policies for the upcoming school year.
-We hope that the following information may be helpful and valuable to you.
-You might want to keep it for further reference during the year.
+This booklet will acquaint you with your school, its programs, and its policies for the upcoming school year.
+You should find the following information helpful and useful.
+You will want to keep it handy during the course of the school year.